mdaconta/xlm-eco-api/README.md

 ## Installation

 To build this software you will first have to insure you have the following pre-requisites:
 1. Latest Version of Java.
-You can download it [here] (https://www.oracle.com/java/technologies/downloads/).
+You can download it [here](https://www.oracle.com/java/technologies/downloads/).
 2. Latest Version of Python.
 You can download it [here](https://www.python.org/downloads/).
 3. gRPC.
 You can download it [here](https://github.com/grpc/grpc/releases).
 4. Maven.
 The project has a pom file.
 The two key POM lifecycle commands are Compile and Package.